Reminders Of What Adults Forget About Friendship After Childhood

 Seeking therapy for support with friendships

-If you’re experiencing loneliness, friendship conflict, or other challenges related to your personal relationships, you might benefit from processing them with a therapist.
-A licensed therapist can offer you emotional support and skill-building help that may assist you in forming and strengthening your connections.
+If you’re experiencing loneliness, friendship conflict, or other mental health challenges related to your personal relationships, you might benefit from processing them with a therapist.
+A licensed therapist can offer you emotional support and skill-building help that may help you form and strengthen your connections.
 For example, they might help you learn more about your attachment style and how it affects your relationships, or they may support you in strengthening communication skills so you can build deeper bonds.
+Therapy can also help you gain more self-awareness, supporting you in addressing patterns that can influence the quality of your relationships.

 Online therapy as an alternative to in-person sessions